Here's when '28 Years Later' is coming to streaming

 In the film, Spike embarks on a mission onto the British mainland — which is still under quarantine and overrun by terrifying monsters infected with the Rage Virus — and this journey brings him up close with the horrors that lie beyond the comforts of his humble Northumbrian home.

-Nevertheless, if you're waiting to watch the movie from the comfort of your own home, here's my best guess at when "28 Years Later" might come to streaming services.
+If you're waiting to watch the movie from the comfort of your own home, Netflix has just confirmed when "28 Years Later" is coming to the service in the US.

 Get instant access to breaking news, the hottest reviews, great deals and helpful tips.

-That's based on the average 3-4 month wait for Sony's movies to come to streaming.
+Typically, it takes between three and four months for their movies to hit the streamer.
 For example, "Venom: The Last Dance" came to Netflix on February 25, four months after its theatrical release in October 2024.

 Similarly, "Kraven the Hunter" came to the streamer in March 2025, three months after its theatrical release, and we waited four months for "Saturday Night" to land on Netflix back in January.

-Of course, this is still just a guess, but as soon as we get an official "28 Years Later" streaming date, we'll be sure to share it here, so keep checking back.
-And if you're looking for Netflix recommendations while you wait for "28 Years Later" to arrive, be sure to check out our round-up of the best Netflix movies you should be streaming right now.
+If you're looking for Netflix recommendations while you wait for "28 Years Later" to arrive on the streamer, be sure to check out our round-up of the best Netflix movies you should be watching right now.

 More from Tom's Guide